HOLIDAY TURKEYS AVAILABLE

 Grab one of our pasture-raised turkeys HERE for the best Thanksgiving turkey you’ve ever had!

-If you want to see the full recipe in case you missed one of our previous blog posts, click HERE (insert link for recipe blog post)!
+If you want to see the full recipe in case you missed one of our previous blog posts, click HERE!

 Next week, I’ll show you how exactly to use those turkey giblets.
 Maybe you’re a bit hesitant to use them - trust me, I was too!
 But I’ll show you just how delicious and healthy of a giblet gravy you can make, so stay tuned!